kristopherkyle/corpus-analysis-python/PySupp3_Scraping.md

 Web scraping is a method of collecting corpus data from the internet.
 The basics are reasonably straightforward, but each web scraping project will have its challenges.
 This tutorial is a very simple introduction to web scraping static .html pages using the **requests** module and **BeautifulSoup** in Python 3.
 For more information on web scraping in Python, please see more in-depth tutorials such as [this one](https://www.dataquest.io/blog/web-scraping-python-using-beautiful-soup/) and the docs for modules such as [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) and [Selenium](https://selenium-python.readthedocs.io/).

+Note that you can see the underlying .html of any web page using Google Chrome.
+From the toolbar, select View -> Developer -> View Source and a new page with the .html representation will open.

 ## Imports
 This tutorial will use the following modules:
 - **requests** If this isn't installed on your system, follow the [installation instructions (using pip)](https://docs.python-requests.org/en/master/user/install/#install).